 General Manager of Forum Group Events (and 2013 Young Achiever of the Year) talks good delegate journeys at the Australian Event Awards and Symposium 2017.

-2016 National Winner - Best Corporate Event
+2016 National Winner - Best Sporting Event